-Hurricane Irma has pushed through the northern Caribbean and is fast approaching the United States.
-Officials are calling for evacuations, warning residents and vacationers of Florida and the Southern U.S. to not underestimate the magnitude of this storm with severe damaging winds, storm surges and flooding rain.
+Here is the situation: a hurricane has pushed through the northern Caribbean and is fast approaching the United States .
+Officials are calling for evacuations, warning residents and vacationers of Florida and the Southern United States to not underestimate the magnitude of this storm with severe damaging winds, storm surges and flooding rain.
 Ripple-effect travel delays will be felt across the country, both domestically and internationally.

-When a hurricane hits your vacation, what does travel insurance cover?
 A lot of essentials.
-If your trip is cancelled or cut short by severe weather, travel insurance from Allianz Global Assistance can reimburse you for travel costs plus the extra cost of flying home early.
+If you experience a covered trip cancellation or interruption due to severe weather, travel insurance from Allianz Global Assistance can reimburse you for non-refundable, pre-paid costs plus the extra cost of flying home early up to the maximum amounts spelled out in your policy.
 If your journey home is delayed, travel insurance may reimburse you for the cost of a hotel room, meals or other essentials.
 And if you're injured in a storm, travel insurance can provide emergency medical and dental benefits, as well as emergency medical transportation benefits.

-Here are a few other things to know about hurricanes and travel insurance.
+Here are a few answers to common questions asked about hurricanes and travel insurance.

 Travel insurance is designed to offer protection against sudden and unforeseen situations and events.
-When a hurricane (or any storm) becomes a named storm, it also becomes a "foreseeable event" with known potential to affect your travel.
+When a hurricane (or other severe weather) becomes a named storm, it also becomes a "foreseeable event" with known potential to affect your travel.
 If you buy travel insurance after a storm is named, your plan won't provide coverage for storm-related claims.

-It's always smart to purchase travel insurance right after you book your trip, so you know you're covered.
+It's always smart to purchase travel insurance right after you book your trip, so you know you can be protected.

 You've spent months looking forward to your five-night cruise in the Caribbean, but now a hurricane is threatening to dampen your fun.
 The cruise line hasn't called off the trip, but the forecast is predicting a week of gray skies and rain.
-Will travel insurance reimburse you if you cancel your cruise?
+If you purchased travel insurance when you booked the trip, can you seek reimbursement if you cancel your cruise?

 Your cruise line informs you that it'll be changing the itinerary to skip San Juan; instead, you'll be making port in the Dominican Republic.
 You're bummed.
 You've been to La Romana before and you don't really want to go back.
 Will travel insurance cover you if you cancel the trip?

 Shortly before you leave for your honeymoon in Saint Lucia, a hurricane hits.
 The resort is in shambles: There's a hole in the hotel's roof and no running water.
-Will travel insurance cover you if you cancel the trip?
+If you purchased travel insurance before the hurricane was named, can you be covered if you cancel the trip?

 If your destination is uninhabitable because of a natural disaster, Allianz Global Assistance’s travel insurance considers that a covered reason for trip cancellation or interruption.
 "Uninhabitable" means there has been enough damage to make a reasonable person find their accommodation unfit for use.